earthlab/earthlab.github.io/_posts/courses/earth-analytics/13-programmatic-data-access/extra-apis-r/2017-04-05-api05-get-data-api-r.md

 <div class="notice--warning" markdown="1">

-## <i class="fa fa-pencil-square-o" aria-hidden="true"></i> Optional challenge
+## <i class="fa fa-pencil-square-o" aria-hidden="true"></i> Optional Challenge

-Using the population projection data that we just used, create a plot of projected MALE population numbers as follows:
+Using the population projection data that you just used, create a plot of projected MALE population numbers as follows:

 * Time span: 1990-2040